 The Dell AW2725DF is a 27-inch 1440p premium gaming monitor with a QD-OLED display.
 It's one of several new QD-OLEDS of this size that are entering the market in 2024, like the MSI MPG 271QRX QD-OLED and the Samsung Odyssey OLED G6/G60SD.
 It has many gaming features, like a 360Hz refresh rate and variable refresh rate (VRR) support for AMD FreeSync Premium Pro and HDMI Forum VRR.
 It also includes several gaming-specific visual enhancements as part of AlienVision, including a 'Chroma' mode to apply dynamic heatmaps to better distinguish game objects from the background, as well as more conventional game assist features like crosshair support.
 Dell also offers a three-year warranty on the monitor, which includes burn-in coverage.

 The Dell AW2725DF is outstanding for PC gaming.
 It has an extremely fast 360Hz refresh rate, and its near-instantaneous response time results in extremely crisp images.
 It also has very low input lag, which creates a responsive gaming experience.
 However, without HDMI 2.1 bandwidth, you can only take full advantage of the monitor over DisplayPort.
 It also has noticeable VRR flicker with changing frame rates.
-On the plus side, it has outstanding picture quality, as its near-perfect contrast ratio means deep blacks are visible next to bright highlights in darker rooms, and small highlights get bright enough to pop.
+On the plus side, it has outstanding picture quality, as its near-perfect contrast ratio means deep blacks are visible next to bright highlights in dark rooms, and small highlights get bright enough to pop.

 The Dell AW2725DF is great for console gaming.
 Gaming-wise, it has a near-instantaneous response time, leading to sharp motion, and it has low input lag for a responsive feel.
 It also delivers vibrant and life-like images thanks to its near-infinite contrast and vivid colors.
 That said, it can't take full advantage of gaming consoles as it lacks HDMI 2.1 bandwidth, and images aren't the most detailed due to the 1440p resolution.

-The Dell AW2725DF is good for office work in certain circumstances.
+The Dell AW2725DF is decent for office work in certain circumstances.
 It has excellent ergonomics, so you can place it in your preferred position for a long work session and its exceptionally wide viewing angles make it easy to share your screen with another person.
 However, its subpixel layout makes text appear slightly less clear than some other 27-inch 1440p monitors.
 Additionally, OLEDs like this one are prone to burn-in with constant exposure to the same static elements over time.

 The Dell AW2725DF is superb for media creation but has some limitations.
 It has an exceptionally accurate sRGB mode, and it's unnecessary to calibrate it for a very accurate image.
 Additionally, its incredibly vivid colors and extremely wide HDR gamut range allow you to edit videos in HDR with great accuracy.
 However, its subpixel layout means text can appear slightly less clear than some other 27-inch 1440p monitors.
 Additionally, OLEDs like this one are prone to burn-in with constant exposure to the same static elements over time.